 For added tonal diversity, you also have a 5-position pickup selector with volume, treble, bass (PTB system) as well as a push/pull switch on the treble pot so you can split the humbucker – there’s not a lot this guitar can’t do.

 This updated version builds on the original design but offers more modern improvements to suit the demands of today’s guitarists.
 The Paul Gagon (the ‘G’ in G&L guitars) Alnico pickups provide that kick you need whether you’re busting out grunge riffs, surf licks or smooth blues lead runs – this guitar can do it all.

 The humbucker bridge pickup can be split thanks to the push/pull coil tap tone knob for added tonal versatility whilst the G&L AP4285B P-90 pickup in the neck position covers the fat tones you need.
 Again, the G&L Saddle Lock bridge has been included as well.

 The six individual saddles actually lock on to the strings and resonate as one unit, so whether you’re playing chords or single lead lines, you’ll enjoy a full-fat tone and amazing sustain.

 The mahogany body offers the warmth you need whilst the maple neck provides that snap and articulation so you stand out from the mix – a great sounding and looking guitar!

 The G&L Tribute Doheny pictured here with a Rosewood fretboard and Lake Placid Blue finish is about as ‘surf’ as you can get!
-This guitar is inspired by the surf guitars of Southern California and named after Doheny Beach where the 60s surf movement became legend.
+This guitar is inspired by the surf guitars of Southern California and named after Doheny Beach, where the 60s surf movement became legendary.